 Coal use is decreasing quickly

 We have a big responsibility in the everyday functioning of society.
 The transition to a low-carbon society must be done in such a way that enough energy at an affordable price can be produced at any given moment.
-Coal accounts for about 13% of Fortum and Uniper’s combined production, and it will decrease rapidly in the upcoming years.
+Coal accounts for about 9% of Fortum and Uniper’s combined power generation, and it will decrease rapidly in the upcoming years.
 Coal use in Europe is gradually being phased out within the framework of national schedules.

 Fortum’s energy production (excluding Uniper) is primarily based on carbon dioxide-free hydro and nuclear power and on energy-efficient combined heat and power (CHP).
 Fortum is also investing in solar and wind power.
 Uniper’s power production is based on hydro and nuclear power and on gas- and coal-fired power generation.
 Uniper also operates a commodities trading business and has natural gas reserves.